cameronkinsella/manga-translator/README.md

 ### Command

 ```
-Usage: manga-translator.exe [OPTIONS] IMAGE_LOCATION
+Usage: manga-translator.exe [OPTIONS] [IMAGE_LOCATION]

+Arguments:
+  IMAGE_LOCATION   The path or URL of the image (not required if using -clip option).

 Options:
   -url             Use an image from a URL instead of a local file.
+  -clip            Use an image from your clipboard.
 ```

-> IMAGE_LOCATION must be a path or a URL.

 > Note: You can also open images with the `manga-translator` application itself (on Windows, you can easily do this by dragging the image on top of `manga-translator.exe`)